fstark/blog/content/blog/welcometonext/welcometonext.md

 ## The Basics

-At the begining was the NeXT Computer.
-It was a 68030 cube box, powered by an optical disk.
+At the begining was the "NeXT Computer".
+It was a 25MHz 68030 cube box, with an internal optical disk.
 It was extremely slow, and fundamentally unusable.

-It was then replaced by the NeXT Cube, with a 68040 and an internal hard disk.
-This is fundamentally the baseline of NeXT computers.
+It was then replaced by the "NeXTcube", with a 25MHz 68040 and an internal hard disk.
+This machine is the fundamental baseline of NeXT computers.

-Both of those computers are intentical magnesium cubes.
+Both of those computers are identical magnesium cubes.
 You can swap components between them.
+Mostly.
+There are differences in power supplies.

 The cube is a backplane, with space for 4 card, one being the motherboard.

-The motherboard have to be placed in slot #2, the one just right to the power supply if you look at the cube from the back.
-No other slot will work.
+The motherboard have to be placed in slot #0, the one just right to the power supply if you look at the cube from the back.
+No other slot will work without harware hacking.

-If you want to distinguish a 68030 from a 68040, it is simple: the 68040 have an RJ-45 ethernet connection.
+If you want to distinguish a 68030 from a 68040, it is simple: look at the back, the 68040 have an RJ-45 ethernet connection.

 There have been very few extension cards for the NeXT.
-NeXt made the Dimension board, a 24 bits video card with video capture abilities.
+NeXt made the NeXTdimension board, a 24 bits video card with video capture abilities.
 This card was rare but not unheard of, and there is some software for it, so having one in your cube is not too strange.
+See later section on the NeXTdimension.

 In the non-NeXT cards, French IRCAM created the IRCAM board, containing a bunch of DSP for sound processing.
 There are very few existing, and they need special software.